neoforged/.github/primers/26.2/index.md

     - `SulfurCubeRenderer` - The entity renderer for a sulfur cube.
 - `net.minecraft.client.renderer.entity.layers.SulfurCubeInnerLayer` - The inner layer of a sulfur cube.
 - `net.minecraft.client.renderer.entity.state.SulfurCubeRenderState` - The render state for a sulfur cube.
+- `net.minecraft.client.renderer.extract.LevelExtractor` - A class that extracts the render state for level rendering.
 - `net.minecraft.client.renderer.feature`
+    - `CustomFeatureRenderer`
+        - `renderSolid`, `renderTranslucent` now take in the `OutlineBufferSource`
+        - `renderOutline` - Renders the outline of the submitted geometry.
+        - `$Storage#add` now takes in the outline color
     - `FeatureRenderDispatcher#renderTranslucentParticles` -> `renderTranslucentAfterTerrain`
     - `ItemFeatureRenderer`
         - `getFoilBuffer(MultiBufferSource, RenderType, boolean, boolean)` is removed